varnish/zipnish/README.md

         cs -> sr -> ss -> cr

-        - cr marks the end of a RPC call.
+        - cr marks the end of an RPC call.